rcman/LicheePi4A/readme.md

 Flash the system
 Option 1: Flash the system to an SD card

-You can use Etcher or other software.
+You can use Belena Etcher or other software.
 Option 2: Flash the system to EMMC
 (1) Use the UMS (USB Mass Storage) feature of u-boot (experimental):